na-na-hi/renget/archive/wgrentry.md

 /wg/ - Writing General - Contest Edition

 **Comment Field:**
 This is the writing thread, for all of your fanfiction needs and desires.
 We’re currently hosting the /vt/ Writing Rumble, a writing contest for the whole board to get involved in.
-OP is a fag don't ask why.
 The info page & contest archive can be found here: rentry.org/WGWC

 Check the main archive below for everything the thread has put out so far, ranging from SFW to NSFW, fluff to tragedy, small literary works and shitposts alike! https://script.google.com/macros/s/AKfycbxZVzygb0QjJ6hksAEYzCbLCegxsjhui97BB73qzPvU7GgJv6fXdAPmmIv6Qt9H5d5Fzg/exec